facebook/react-native/docs/IntegrationWithExistingApps.md

 ## Package Dependencies

 React Native integration requires both the React and React Native node modules.
 The React Native Framework will provide the code to allow your application integration to happen.
+You will use Node package manager to install these dependencies.
+But first, you have to specify all dependencies that you need in the `package.json` file.
+You can read more about npm [here](https://docs.npmjs.com/) and `package.json` [here](https://docs.npmjs.com/getting-started/using-a-package.json)

 ### `package.json`

-We will add the package dependencies to a `package.json` file.
-Create this file in the root of your project if it does not exist.
+Create a file name `package.json` using a text editor.

 > Normally with React Native projects, you will put files like `package.json`, `index.ios.js`, etc. in the root directory of your project and then have your iOS specific native code in a subdirectory like `ios/` where your Xcode project is located (e.g., `.xcodeproj`).